ellemouton/website/content/drafts/normal-operation-pre-taproot.md

 peers should use when constructing their commitment transactions.
-The original fee-rate is decided in the open-channel flow but if the average mempool fee-rate increases, the channel funder might decide to update the fee of the commitment transactions so that they have a better chance of getting confirmed fast in a force close situation.
+The original fee-rate is decided in the open-channel flow but if the average mempool fee-rate increases, the channel funder might decide to update the fee of the commitment transactions so that they have a better chance of getting confirmed in a timely manner in a force close situation.
 It could also be that when the channel was opened, a very high fee-rate was chosen and perhaps a lower fee-rate would be desired.

-This message follow similar rules to other `update_*` messages in that it must also be committed to before it takes effect.
+This message follows similar rules to other `update_*` messages in that it must also be irrevocably committed before it takes effect.
 The only other extra rule that applies to this message is that only the channel funder may send this message.

 ![](/normalChanOp/update_fee.png#center)